-NOTE: On GHS equipped models, the Powerfil[®] motor and Grass-Pak[®] full signal switch are activated by engaging the blade clutch.
-Refer to Using the GHS Catcher in this section for a complete description of GHS operation.
+NOTE: On GHS equipped models, the blower, Powerfil[®] motor, and Grass-Pak[®] full signal switch are activated by engaging the blade clutch.
+Refer to Using the GHS Catcher on page 51 for a complete description of GHS operation.

 Parking Brake